- Important Dates

 AB Re-Orientation (All Participants)

-AB Re-Orientation is an event where all AB participants reconnect after returning from their AB (or before departing for their AB, as is the case for summer AB groups).
+AB Re-Orientation is an event where all AB participants reconnect after returning from their AB.
 During this event, AB/CSA staff will guide groups through activities and reflections to address the lingering question “now what?”
 Participants will also have the opportunity to reflect and hear from other AB groups, creating a full circle moment while further building the sense of community with the current year’s cohort.

 Groups going on a winter or spring AB are expected to complete a post-AB action.
-This advocacy event is an opportunity for AB groups to reflect on what they learned and what they want to share with the broader LMU community.
-Post-AB actions are expected to be discussed/planning throughout the pre-AB meetings, solidified in host location, and executed in the Spring semester (before or by the end of April).
+This is an opportunity for AB groups to reflect on what they learned and what they want to share with the broader LMU community.
+Post-AB actions are expected to be discussed/planning throughout the pre-AB meetings, solidified in host location, and executed in the Spring semester (before or by February 26, 2027 for winter, and before or by the end of April for spring).
 In the past, AB groups have hosted poster-presentations at Wellness Wednesday, hosted a two-part event (panel & fundraiser), as well as hosted a photo exhibit in the library – the ideas are endless!
 AB groups are encouraged to consider applying to CSA’s Empowerment Grant, which can provide seed money to assist with any cost(s) needed to complete a post-AB action.

 Pre-AB Action (Summer Groups)